AkopV/UserNotificationApp/README.md

 # UserNotificationApp

-Get a random from a free, open-source API (https://randomuser.me/).
+Get a random user from a free, open-source API (https://randomuser.me/).
 Like Lorem Ipsum, but for people.

 ![screenshot at 01 17-35-23](https://cloud.githubusercontent.com/assets/16304318/24579637/be73a6e4-1701-11e7-8ccb-792b4476e110.png)